uranusx86/Bit-Operation-Method/README.md

 # Bit-Operation-Method

-This is a library that implement some bit operation by a good way
+This library is implement the method which is written in < Hacker's delight > book